saminaqazi123456/neighbor_connect/README.md

 - User can view list of posts based on the address and category(ies) selected
 - User can author new post
 - User can logout

+### User Stories (Planned for Version 2.0)
+- User can upload a picture in the Settings
+- User can message (SMS) other users via email
+- User can chat with other users

 ## Wireframes